nkemdilimjulie/nkemdilimjulie/README.md

 Hello,

 My name is Julie.

-In my youthful days, I had always imagined how a computer could do all that it did.
-This motivated me to pursue a degree in Computer Science.
-I learnt a lot about data handling and computer operations using FORTRAN, Pascal and COBOL languages.

- Moreover, I have a passion for teaching.
- By this I mean, I enjoy bringing a novice into knowledge.
- This inspired me to establish a Computer Training Center, where I trained individuals on the use of MS Word and Excel for their office work.

-Today, many organizations rely on Python for data management and backend operations.
-So, I took delight in learning Python Programming.
-I am now a Python Backend Developer.
-I have been able to develop a world-wide weather project, product review project and others.

-In addition, I had a self-study on JavaScript with React tools.
-I used this for designing the frontend of my product review project.

-I am eager to contribute my expertise in data handling, front and backend operations (fullstack) to the growth of your company.
+I hold a Bachelor’s degree in Computer Science and completed a professional training in Python Backend Programming at the Digital Career Institute, Berlin.
+Additionally, I pursued self-directed training in JavaScript with React tools, which I applied in building my final project at DCI - Product Review, a fullstack web application designed to simplify product feedback using Django REST API and React (https://github.com/nkemdilimjulie/Product-Review-code).

+Among other technical skills, I have a strong customer-oriented mindset, excellent communication skills in both German and a very good English and intercultural sensitivity and empathy—qualities that enable me to work effectively in diverse, agile teams.

-Thanks for reading this.
-And I look forward to the opportunity to be part of your team.
+I look forward to be given the opportunity to bring my talent of problem solving into your company.

+Thanks a lot for your time.

+Julie